arturgomes/circus2csp/README.md

 We also are able to have tailored Memory and Memorise actions within a CSP process with respect only to the types used within the scope of that process.

+##
+New version 0.6 - September 2017

+Now every variable in the AST has a third field, its type.
+The translator will be in charge of filling all those fields with the respective type of the variable.
+Moreover, now we have a correct implementation of the multiple bindings since the Circus specification.
+What it was doing before was to translate into CSP with the definitions being made directly into the CSP text.
+Now it comes from the AST and the mapping functions.